microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Basic Types.md

 ## About `Number`, `String`, `Boolean`, `Symbol` and `Object`

-It can be tempting to think that the types `Number`, `String`, `Boolean`, `Symbol`, or `Object` are the same as the lowercase versions.
+It can be tempting to think that the types `Number`, `String`, `Boolean`, `Symbol`, or `Object` are the same as the lowercase versions recommended above.
-These types do not refer to the language primitives, and almost never should be used as a type.
+These types do not refer to the language primitives however, and almost never should be used as a type.

 ```ts twoslash
 // @errors: 2339